HOW TO CONTRIBUTE

 WILL I GET PAID?

 Unfortunately not.
 Power to Persuade is a non-profit, volunteer-run operation, so we are unable to pay our contributors.
-However, you will retain all rights to your submission, meaning you are free to publish it elsewhere as well.
+However, you retain all rights to your submission, meaning you are free to publish it elsewhere as well.

 I’M IN!
 WHAT SHOULD I DO NEXT?